Frequently Asked Questions About Free Chlorination

 Do other cities perform free chlorination?

 Yes.
 This a common industry practice.
-There are many utilities throughout the country that use chloramines as a distribution system disinfectant which convert to free chlorine on a periodic basis.
+There are many utilities in Broward County and throughout the country that use chloramines as a distribution system disinfectant which convert to free chlorine on a periodic basis.

 Does free chlorination change or affect water quality?